jumpnow/jumpnowtek-site/_posts/2014-11-30-FreeBSD-Duovero-build-workstation-setup.md

 I'm still pretty new to this (cut my teeth on `10.1 RC3`), but here's how I've been setting up my FreeBSD workstations for building [Gumstix Duovero][duovero] images using [crochet-freebsd][crochet].

-The process works pretty well though I'm sure I'll fine-tune it as I gain some experience.
+The faster of the two workstations I'm using can build a *Duovero* image from scratch in about 21 minutes.
+The slower machine takes about 30 minutes.

-The faster of the two workstations can build a *Duovero* image from scratch in under 21 minutes.
-The slightly slower machine takes around 30 minutes.
+I'm pretty happy with the process so far.
+It's quick enough.
+No doubt I'll be fine-tuning bits and pieces as I use it more.

 ### Workstation Install